Asia shares fall to 2012 lows as Europe worries weigh

 A poll on Thursday showed Greece's anti-bailout leftist SYRIZA party was maintaining its lead ahead of a June 17 election which may determine whether the country remains inside the common currency bloc.

-Asian credit markets steadied, with the spread on the iTraxx Asia ex-Japan investment-grade index narrowing by one basis point.
+Asian credit markets were firmer, with the spread on the iTraxx Asia ex-Japan investment-grade index narrowing by 2 basis points.

-Oil, which retained its gains earlier, succumbed to the retreat in broader markets, with U.S. crude futures down 0.1 percent at $90.57 a barrel and Brent futures easing 0.2 percent to $106.32 a barrel.
+Oil, which retained its gains earlier, succumbed to the general retreat in broader markets, with U.S. crude futures down 0.1 percent at $90.61 a barrel and Brent futures flat at $106.54 a barrel.

 GROWTH SLOWDOWN GLOBALLY